 Phillip Isola is the Class of 1948 Career Development associate professor in EECS at MIT.
-He studies computer vision, machine learning, and AI.
+He studies computer vision, machine learning, robotics, and AI.
 He completed his Ph.D. in Brain & Cognitive Sciences at MIT, and has since spent time at UC Berkeley, OpenAI, and Google Research.
-His work on "image translation" models, such as pix2pix and CycleGAN, has been widely used in both industry and academia and also by artists and hobbyists.
+His work has particularly impacted generative AI and self-supervised representation learning.
 Dr. Isola's research has been recognized by a Google Faculty Research Award, a PAMI Young Researcher Award, a Samsung AI Researcher of the Year Award, a Packard Fellowship, and a Sloan Fellowship.
 His teaching has been recognized by the Ruth and Joel Spira Award for Distinguished Teaching.
 His current research focuses on trying to scientifically understand human-like intelligence.

 Accessibility